STAND. COM. REP. NO. 110

-Your Committee on Higher Education & Technology, to which was referred H.B.
-No. 913 entitled:
+Your Committees on Energy & Environmental Protection and Water & Land, to which was referred H.B.
+No. 195 entitled:

-As affirmed by the record of votes of the members of your Committee on Higher Education & Technology that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 913, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 913, H.D.
+As affirmed by the records of votes of the members of your Committees on Energy & Environmental Protection and Water & Land that are attached to this report, your Committees are in accord with the intent and purpose of H.B.
+No. 195, as amended herein, and recommend that it pass Second Reading in the form attached hereto as H.B.
+No. 195, H.D.
 1, and be referred to your Committee on Consumer Protection & Commerce.